 First up, the film is too predictable.
 This shouldn’t be a negative, considering it’s just a kid-friendly adventure film.
 But from the jump, when Jack and Joey were playing their arcade game.
 Just by their actions, you could tell it would play a role later in the film.
 And it just goes on from there.
 Finally, I would think a film based on a weapon toy line would have cooler weapons.
 But the ones shown in the film were either hit or miss.
 A serious miss was Ollie’s laser boomerang, which did absolutely nothing!
 I can say the same for Khalil’s laser nunchucks.
 I mean, both looked way cool!
 But it was more for show than anything else.
 And that’s what this film needed - more destruction!
 I would have loved to see Khalil cracking some Terra Borg shell!

-You can find Adventure Force 5 on the VUDU streaming platform as an original film.
+You can find Adventure Force 5 on the VUDU streaming platform as an original film (link no longer available).
 And you can watch it for free (with ads).
 It’s a fun film for the younger crowds and a decent film for the older set if you’re just looking for something to kill time.
 I’m not gonna lie.
 I’m kind of interested in a sequel if it should happen.
 Hopefully, it has more of everything that this current film lacks.
 But in the end, out of TOV 5 stars, I’ll meet Adventure Force 5 halfway and give it a 2.5.